top of page

 • A challenging deep dive destination

-Located just off the coast of Townsville, the Yongala wreck is widely regarded as one of the most captivating wreck dives in the world.
+Located just off the coast of Townsville, the Yongala wreck is widely regarded as one of the best wreck dives in the world.
 Sinking in 1911 after a devastating cyclone, the Yongala now rests at a depth of 33 metres (108 feet), its hulking steel frame and superstructure having become a thriving artificial reef over the past century.

 As you descend into the warm waters of the Coral Sea, you’re greeted by a dazzling underwater tableau.
-Gorgonian sea fans sway gently in the current while giant groupers patrol the wreck, alongside graceful eagle rays and manta rays that glide effortlessly through the water.
-Schools of barracuda and trevally congregate in the wreck's nooks and crannies, while curious sea turtles and venomous sea snakes emerge from their hiding places.
+Gorgonian sea fans sway gently in the current while giant groupers patrol the wreck, alongside graceful eagle rays that glide effortlessly through the water.
+Schools of barracuda and trevally congregate in the wreck's nooks and crannies, while curious sea turtles and sea snakes emerge from their hiding places.

-If the timing is right, lucky divers may even catch a glimpse of the majestic minke or humpback whales that visit the area during the summer months.
+If the timing is right, lucky divers may even catch a glimpse of the minke or humpback whales that visit the area during the summer months.
 With strong currents and a challenging depth, the Yongala is not for the faint of heart.
 You must have a least an Open Water certification with deep diving training.

 Practical info